 As of December 31, 2023, the Company had five reporting units for goodwill impairment testing.
 Reporting units resulting from recent acquisitions generally present the highest risk of impairment.
 Management believes the impairment risk associated with these reporting units generally decreases as these businesses are integrated into the Company and better positioned for potential future earnings growth.
 The Company's annual goodwill impairment analysis in 2023 indicated that in all instances, the fair values of the Company's reporting units exceeded their carrying values and consequently did not result in an impairment charge.
 The excess of the estimated fair value over carrying value (expressed as a percentage of carrying value for the respective reporting unit) for each of the Company's reporting units as of the annual testing date ranged from approximately 140% to approximately 495%.
 To evaluate the sensitivity of the fair value calculations used in the goodwill impairment test, the Company applied a hypothetical 10% decrease to the fair values of each reporting unit and compared those hypothetical values to the reporting unit carrying values.
-Based on this hypothetical 10% decrease, the excess of the estimated fair value over carrying values.
-Based on this hypothetical 10% decrease, the excess of the estimated fair value over carrying value for the respective reporting unit carrying value for the respective reporting unit) for each of the company's ranged from approximately 115% to approximately 435%.
+Based on this hypothetical 10% decrease, the excess of the estimated fair value over carrying value (expressed as a percentage of carrying value for the respective reporting unit) for each of the Company's reporting units ranged from approximately 115% to approximately 435%.